Kristina01111000/Drws_site/README.md

 - ask about puttiing the private videos straight into the lesson, or just linking to the youtube playlist

 new names:
-- View your own "4 Elements in Me Graph”
+- View your own "4 Elements in Me Graph” doneish
 - Use our "Life Balance Scorecard & Daily Tabulator" doneish